meiersi/blaze-builder/README.markdown

   make bench-blaze-vs-binary

-Checkout the combinators in the module "Text.Blaze.Builder.Write" to see the improvements in expressivity.
+Checkout the combinators in the module "Blaze.ByteString.Builder.Write" to see the improvements in expressivity.
 This module allows to incorporate efficient primitive buffer manipulations as parts of a builder.
 We use this facility in the 'blaze-html' HTML templating library to allow for the efficient